roadiz/docs/src/developer/nodes-system/node_types.rst

    This command will:

    - Update your node source entity.
-   - Generate a migration to add your fields to ``node_sources`` if they do not already exist in another node type.
+   - Generate a migration to add your fields to ``node_sources`` database table if they do not already exist in another node type.

 Removing node-type field
 ------------------------